smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetAppIcon/index.md

 ### Request

 !!!
 MUST
-1. Keep track and store the the name and file referencing the app icon each time a successful `SetAppIcon` request occurs from the mobile app.
+1. Keep track and store the name and file referencing the app icon each time a successful `SetAppIcon` request occurs from the mobile app.
 2. Display the requested icon together with the application name in the HMI list of registered applications:
-    * Right away if the the list of registered applications is currently displayed
+    * Right away if the list of registered applications is currently displayed
     * When the list of registered applications is displayed upon User's request on HMI
 3. Display default app icon if the mobile application had not previously set an icon successfully and/or the file does not exist on HMI.